 4.1) Four to five days post blood meal, equip each cage with a dark colored 50 ml cup lined with unbleached seed germination paper (egg paper) or textured non-bleached paper towel and fill halfway with deionized water9.
 If more than 250 mosquitoes are in a cage, use two cups.

-Note: For small cages or single-female vials, “hay infusion” in oviposition containers may increase oviposition due to the strong odor of the microbial flora25.
+Note: For small cages or single-female vials, “hay infusion” in oviposition containers may increase oviposition due to the odor of the microbial flora25.

 5. Collect and Store Eggs.